Module 1.4: Toil and Automation

 What to Automate First

-Section titled “What to Automate First”Prioritize by:
+Section titled “What to Automate First”Prioritize by combining frequency and complexity:

-- High frequency, low complexity: Quick wins
+- High frequency, low complexity: Quick wins (Do these first)

-- High frequency, high time: Big impact
+- High frequency, high complexity: Big impact (Major engineering projects)

-- Low frequency, high complexity: Maybe don’t automate
+- Low frequency, high complexity: Maybe don’t automate (Negative ROI)

 Section titled “Did You Know?”-